ReneTC/laser_video/README.md

 <img src="./02_correct_color/correct_color/correct_color.gif"/>

-Here is an example: When a photon of incorrect energy of 5.00 eV, which corresponds to a ultraviolet photon, passes the electron nothing happens.
+Here is an example: When a photon of incorrect energy of 5.00 eV, which corresponds to a ultraviolet photon, passes the electron, the energy is too high and it can't excite the electron.
 But when a photon with 2.00 eV passes the electron, the electron is excited.
-After some random time, the electron deexcites and sends out a 2.00 eV photon in a random direction.
+After some time, the electron relaxes and sends out a 2.00 eV photon in a random direction.

 <img src="./03_correct_color_interact/correct_color_int/correct_color_int.gif"/>